Schiiss/blog/_posts/2026-02-21-inferring-pipeline-state-using-hidden-markov-models-to-reduce-false-leak-alarms.md

 This model is a multivariate Gaussian HMM (one Gaussian per state) with 6 hidden states and diagonal covariance, trained unsupervised on 9 standardized, flow-derived features (inflow, outflow, over/short, ratios, deltas, and operational flags).

 The HMM was trained and versioned within Unity Catalog, and it took nine iterations to align the transition structure and feature engineering with operational reality.
+I’m sure many more iterations are ahead as we collect more data, observe edge cases, and continue refining how the model reflects real pipeline behavior.

 We leveraged tools like [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) to account for unit variance, and engineered features for flow relationships (e.g., inflow/outflow ratio), temporal dynamics (e.g., delta inflows & outflows based on a lag window), and operational flags (e.g., binary flag for inflow < 5.0 (shutdown detection)).